 Unlike chemical etching, stamping creates a small burr.
 Fotofab keeps the thickness of this burr within the industry standard 10% of the metal thickness and can control the location of the burr based on your requirements.
 We also offer several optional post-stamping deburring operations, including tumbling, etching/ chemical deburring, and vibro-deburring to your specifications

 Due to the high quantity and low cost per part, packaging labor may be a major cost driver.
 Bulk Packaging is the most economical.
 For those parts which will be handled by pick and place, are especially delicate, or which you would like to limit the amount of unpacking labor, Fotofab offers several other methods, including tape and reel, trays, and “nest-and-stack” per your specifications.

-Fotofab uses vanishing oil with stamped parts.
+Fotofab uses vanishing oil on both progressive die stamping and 4-slide stamping parts.
 Although this typically evaporates completely prior to shipment, there is a possibility of residue.
 We can also clean your parts after stamping upon request to meet any specific cleanliness spec.: